diezeldev/diezeldev/README.md

 👋 Hi, I’m @diezeldev

 👀 I’m interested in TypeScript

 🔧 I want to build bots

 <!---
 diezeldev/diezeldev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

+Test what happens if I type stuff here in the comment
 --->